integrations/terraform-provider-github/website/docs/r/branch_protection.html.markdown

 * `required_status_checks` - (Optional) Enforce restrictions for required status checks.
 See [Required Status Checks](#required-status-checks) below for details.
 * `required_pull_request_reviews` - (Optional) Enforce restrictions for pull request reviews.
 See [Required Pull Request Reviews](#required-pull-request-reviews) below for details.
 * `push_restrictions` - (Optional) The list of actor Names/IDs that may push to the branch.
 Actor names must either begin with a "/" for users or the organization name followed by a "/" for teams.
 * `force_push_bypassers` - (Optional) The list of actor Names/IDs that are allowed to bypass force push restrictions.
 Actor names must either begin with a "/" for users or the organization name followed by a "/" for teams.
+If the list is not empty, `allows_force_pushes` should be set to `false`.
 * `allows_deletions` - (Optional) Boolean, setting this to `true` to allow the branch to be deleted.
 * `allows_force_pushes` - (Optional) Boolean, setting this to `true` to allow force pushes on the branch to everyone.
 Set it to `false` if you specify `force_push_bypassers`.
 * `blocks_creations` - (Optional) Boolean, setting this to `true` to block creating the branch.